aristanetworks/avd/ansible_collections/arista/avd/examples/media/README.md

 ### Playbook Run

-To build the configurations files, run the playbook called `build.yml`.
+To build the configuration files, run the playbook called `build.yml`.

 ``` bash
 ### Build Configurations and Documentation
 ansible-playbook playbooks/build.yml
 ```

-After the playbook run finishes, EOS CLI intended configuration files were written to `intended/configs`.
+After the playbook run finishes, EOS CLI intended configuration files will be written to `intended/configs`.

 To build and deploy the configurations to your switches directly, using eAPI, run the playbook called `deploy.yml`.
 This assumes that your Ansible host has access and authentication rights to the switches.
-Those auth variables are defined in FABRIC.yml.
+Those authentication variables are defined in FABRIC.yml.

 ``` bash
 ### Deploy Configurations to Devices using eAPI
 ansible-playbook playbooks/deploy.yml
 ```

 To build and deploy the configurations to your switches using CloudVision Portal, run the playbook called `deploy-cvp.yml`.
 This assumes that your CloudVision Portal server has access and authentication rights to the switches.
-Those auth variables are defined in FABRIC.yml.
+Those authentication variables are defined in FABRIC.yml.

 ``` bash
 ### Deploy Configurations to Devices Using CloudVision Portal